Disneyland ResortFeaturedNewsParks

 Credit: Disney

-As this Guest repeatedly sticks his arm into the water, he risks crushing his arm between the ride vehicle and the moat’s walls.
-This behavior is also very distracting for other Guests and can create a negative experience as Cast Members will repeatedly stop the attraction and make announcements over the ride audio.
+As this guest repeatedly sticks his arm into the water, he risks crushing his arm between the ride vehicle and the moat’s walls.
+This behavior is also very distracting for other Disney guests and can create a negative experience as cast members will repeatedly stop the attraction and make announcements over the ride audio.

 Isabella Reimer grew up visiting Walt Disney World and relocated to Central Florida to be even closer to The Most Magical Place on Earth.
 She earned her Bachelor’s from Florida State University, where she studied Creative Writing and Women’s Studies.
 Her biggest hobby is bonding with the ikran at Avatar Flight of Passage, and her retirement plan includes becoming the 1,000 Happy Haunt of the Haunted Mansion.